qmeng222/Understand-Node/BigWordAlert.md

 - JSON: JavaSCript object notation (string)
 - revealing module pattern: exposing only properties/methods you want via an returned object (to protect code within modules)
 - mutate: to change something (eg: addinga method or property to an obj means you've mutated the obj)
+- event listener: function(s) that respond to an event